OKC Energy FC: New stadium

 On December 10, 2019, Oklahoma City voters approved MAPS 4, a sales tax extension planned to fund 16 major projects over 8 years.
-MAPS 4 allocates $37 million towards the construction of a multipurpose stadium that would serve as the new home field for the Energy.
-As of October 2021, the city government is working to determine a final site and design for the stadium.
+MAPS 4 allocates $41 million towards the construction of a multipurpose stadium that would serve as the new home field for the Energy.
+After city government's search for a final site and design for the stadium concluded, a location was identified near lower Bricktown where the new Oklahoma City Thunder arena and new transit area is to be built.
+Should the stadium be fully constructed, the 42-acre site's stadium will be able to host 12,300 guests and host both OKC Energy and a potential professional women's soccer team.
+The plan was approved by city council unanimously on November 19, 2024.
+In 2025 OKC will vote on a Bond issue to provide an additional 50 million dollars to expand the new stadium with a 2nd level which would increase seating to 15,000-16,000.

 Club culture

 Supporters

-OKC Energy have five recognized supporters groups:

-The Grid, La Furia Verde, OKC Breakers, Northend United, and Main St. Greens.
+OKC Energy have five recognized supporters groups: The Grid, La Furia Verde, OKC Breakers, Northend United, and Main St. Greens.

 Rivalries

 OKC Energy's main rivals are FC Tulsa, with both teams being located in Oklahoma.
 The teams compete in the Black Gold Derby.
 The supporters group of both teams established a trophy, a 4-foot wrench painted with the colors of each team on either side, which is awarded to the regular season winner of the derby.
 OKC lead the series against Tulsa in all competitions with a record of 10–8–5 (W-D-L).
 OKC have secured the wrench four years out of the seven that the rivalry has been in existence, in 2015, 2016, 2018, and 2019.

 Affiliated teams

-The club was formally associated with FC Dallas of Major League Soccer from 2015 through 2018.
+The club was formerly associated with FC Dallas of Major League Soccer from 2015 through 2018.
 They were affiliated with Sporting Kansas City from 2014 through 2015.